-- (1) All ownership percentages are based on 176,481,802 shares of our common stock outstanding as of the Table Date. - (2) Represents 2,043,750 shares of common stock issuable upon the exercise of stock options that are or will be vested and exercisable within 60 days after the Table Date and 8,849,182 outstanding shares of common stock, of which 8,658,208 shares are held by Mr. Hong and his wife, Won K. Cha, as co-trustees of the Hong-Cha Community Property Trust.
-Mr. Hong and Ms. Cha possess shared voting and investment power over the shares of common stock held by the Hong-Cha Community Property Trust, and each disclaims beneficial ownership of such shares except to the extent of his or her pecuniary interest therein. - (3) Represents 510,937 shares of common stock issuable upon the exercise of stock options that are or will be vested and exercisable within 60 days after the Table Date and 190,733 outstanding shares of common stock. - (4) Represents 105,000 shares of common stock issuable upon the exercise of stock options that are or will be vested and exercisable within 60 days after the Table Date and 305,500 outstanding shares of common stock, of which 175,500 are held in 401(k) and other investment accounts. - (5) Represents 45,000 shares of common stock issuable upon the exercise of stock options that are vested and exercisable within 60 days after the Table Date and 100,000 outstanding shares of common stock. - (6) Represents 125,000 shares of common stock issuable upon the exercise of stock options that are or will be vested and exercisable within 60 days after the Table Date and 130,000 outstanding shares of common stock. - (7) Represents 2,829,687 shares of common stock issuable upon the exercise of stock options that are or will be vested and exercisable within 60 days after the Table Date and 9,575,415 outstanding shares of common stock.
+- (1) All ownership percentages are based on 215,861,964 shares of our common stock outstanding as of the Table Date. - (2) Represents (i) 1,925,000 shares of common stock issuable upon the exercise of stock options that are or will be vested and exercisable within 60 days after the Table Date and (ii) 5,612,669 outstanding shares of common stock, of which 5,258,233 shares are held by Mr. Hong and his wife, Won K. Cha, as co-trustees of the Hong-Cha Community Property Trust.
+Mr. Hong and Ms. Cha possess shared voting and investment power over the shares of common stock held by the Hong-Cha Community Property Trust, and each disclaims beneficial ownership of such shares except to the extent of his or her pecuniary interest therein. - (3) Represents (i) 450,000 shares of common stock issuable upon the exercise of stock options that are or will be vested and exercisable within 60 days after the Table Date, (ii) 212,421 outstanding shares of common stock and (iii) 12,500 restricted stock units that are scheduled to vest within 60 days after the Table Date. - (4) Represents (i) 2,375,000 shares of common stock issuable upon the exercise of stock options that are or will be vested and exercisable within 60 days after the Table Date, (ii) 5,825,090 outstanding shares of common stock and (iii) 12,500 restricted stock units that are scheduled to vest within 60 days after the Table Date..